synw/django-alapage/README.md

 [![Build Status](https://travis-ci.org/synw/django-alapage.svg?branch=master)](https://travis-ci.org/synw/django-alapage)

-Page management application with slideshows and responsive presentations for Django
+Page management application with slideshows and responsive presentations for Django.
+The pages are editable in a wysiwig editor and/or in a html/css code editor in the admin interface.

 Dependencies